norbertweiner/coursera_project3/README.md

 * Download the script
 * Confirm packages dplr and Rcurl are properly installed
-* Run the script
->Script will automatically download and uncompress the dataset, and then run the analysis
+* Run the script.
+Script will automatically download and uncompress the dataset, and then run the analysis
 * Check the output file tidy.csv in your R working directory

 ### The codebook